BraedenCu/vexAIworkspaceDocker/README.md

 # vexAIworkspaceDocker
-To create and run the container: docker run --name vexai3 -it vexaiimage

-To copy files from host to container, do docker cp foo.txt mycontainer:/foo.txt

-To give docker access to usb devices run (for like a camera or something): docker run -t -i --device=/dev/ttyUSB0 ubuntu bash
+In the following I am using my container, named vexai3 to run docker run --name vexai3 -it vexaiimage /bin/bash to copy files from host to container, do docker cp foo.txt mycontainer:/foo.txt to run from use do: docker run -t -i --device=/dev/ttyUSB0 ubuntu bash to stop: docker stop vexai3 to pause: docker pause vexai3 to start a previously built docker container: docker start -a -i vexai3